LucHermitte/Bash-scripts/README.md

  ### Vim
  ## Little trick for LaTeX-Suite:
  # If one of the parameters is a (La)TeX file, then we declare the
- # servername to be «LATEX».
+ # servername to be ï¿½LATEXï¿½.
  gvim() {
     opt=''
     if [ `expr "$*" : '.*tex\>'` -gt 0 ] ; then